OpenEvalProject/evals/manuscripts/elife-62167/v1/manuscript.md

 While CD46 is best known for its ability to inactivate complement C3 and complement C4, CD46 can also signal through intracellular tyrosine kinase activity under certain conditions (Riley-Vargas et al., 2004).
 This raises the potential caveat that the increased axonal arborization induced by overexpression of aRCA3 may result from aberrant intracellular signaling.
 Using a bioinformatic tool, NetPhos3.1 with cutoff scores > 0.6 (Blom et al., 2004), we did not find a predicted tyrosine kinase phosphorylation site on the cytoplasmic region of aRCA3.
 Nonetheless, it is possible that aRCA3 may exert some of its effects through an intracellular signaling pathway.
 To provide further functional validation that the complement system affects axonal arborization, we examined the effects of enhancing complement activity on axon morphology.

-## Expression of a membrane-bound complement C3 fusion protein reduces RGC axon size and branching
+### Expression of a membrane-bound complement C3 fusion protein reduces RGC axon size and branching

 If aRCA3 affects axon morphology by inhibiting complement activity, enhancing complement activity on single axons should produce effects opposite to that of aRCA3 overexpression.
 To explore this possibility, we designed an axon surface-localized complement C3 fusion protein to enhance complement activity on individual axons (Figure 8A).
 Synaptobrevin, also known as vesicle-associated membrane protein 2 (VAMP2), is concentrated in synaptic vesicles, though a significant fraction of VAMP2 is also present on the axon surface (Ahmari et al., 2000; Sankaranarayanan and Ryan, 2000).
 We cloned Xenopus laevis complement C3 and fused the N-terminus to the extracellular C-terminus of Xenopus laevis VAMP2.
 This design was chosen in favor of a GPI anchor design that modifies the C-terminus C345C domain of complement C3 as this domain undergoes major rearrangement during activation and proteolysis (32° rotation, 10 Å translation) (Janssen et al., 2005).
 In contrast, the N-terminus of complement C3 is exposed on the surface of the protein and located on the MG1 domain, a domain that does not undergo marked confirmational changes upon complement C3 activation and proteolysis (3° rotation, 1 Å translation).
 Thus, expression of VAMP2-C3 in RGC neurons results in axons tagged with extracellular membrane-bound complement C3.
 While we used complement C3 precursor to generate the VAMP2-C3 fusion protein, complement C3 undergoes spontaneous, low-level activation through the alternative complement pathway (Pangburn et al., 1981).

 ![Figure 8.](https://cdn.elifesciences.org/articles/62167/elife-62167-fig8-v1.jpg)

 **Figure 8.:** (A) Complement C3 was fused to the C-terminus of VAMP2 to create a complement enhancing molecule which is targeted to the axon surface and synapses.
 (B) Axons from control, VAMP2-C3 expressing, and VAMP2 overexpressing RGC neurons were imaged over several days.
 (C) Expression of VAMP2-C3 reduces RGC axon arbor length compared to control and VAMP2 overexpression.
 Two-way RM ANOVA interaction F(6,75)=3.48, p=0.0044.
 Sidak’s multiple comparison test *p<0.05, **p<0.01, ***p<0.001.
 Data are shown as mean ± SEM.
 (D) Expression of VAMP2-C3 reduces RGC branch number compared to control and VAMP2 overexpression.
 Two-way RM ANOVA interaction F(6,75)=4.15, p=0.0012.
 Sidak’s multiple comparison test *p<0.05, ***p<0.001, ****p<0.0001.
-Data are shown as mean ± SEM.Figure 8—source data 1.
+Data are shown as mean ± SEM.

 VAMP2-C3 was co-expressed with pHtdGFP in RGC neurons, and axons were monitored over several days (Figure 8B).
 To control for the possibility that VAMP2 overexpression may affect axon morphology, we also overexpressed VAMP2 alone in RGC axons.
 Expression of VAMP2-C3 in RGC axons significantly reduced axon arbor length and axon branch number when compared to control or VAMP2 overexpression (Figure 8C and Figure 8D), demonstrating that enhancing complement activity negatively regulates axonal arborization.

 ## Discussion

-## In vivo evidence of microglial trogocytosis of axons during healthy development
+### In vivo evidence of microglial trogocytosis of axons during healthy development

 Previous real-time imaging experiments in ex vivo slice culture have shown that microglia trogocytose presynaptic elements (Weinhard et al., 2018).
 Our real-time imaging results now add in vivo support to the hypothesis that microglia engulf synaptic material via trogocytosis.
 Additionally, labeling of axons with pHtdGFP or SYP-pHtdGFP resulted in an increase in fluorescent label within microglia between days 4 and 5 post-labeling.
 As SYP-pHtdGFP is primarily localized to synaptic vesicles, this suggests that the axonal material that microglia engulf contains presynaptic vesicles and is consistent with correlative electron microscopy studies that have demonstrated putative presynaptic vesicles within microglia (Weinhard et al., 2018), although we did not use correlative electron microscopy to confirm this in our study.

 Numerous past studies have shown that during development microglia have synaptic components within phagocytic compartments (Paolicelli et al., 2011; Schafer et al., 2012; Stevens et al., 2007; Tremblay et al., 2010).
 However, apoptosis is a prominent feature of neural development (Nijhawan et al., 2000), and it is unclear whether the source of synaptic material within microglia is because of engulfment of apoptotic neuronal components or if it is due to engulfment of synaptic material from live neurons.
 When investigating trogocytosis, we minimized the effect of apoptosis by excluding measurements when the number of axons between imaging sessions decreased or when axonal blebbing was observed, providing in vivo direct evidence that microglia accumulate fluorescent label from living axons.

-## Expression of complement inhibitory or complement enhancing molecules in neurons regulates axon morphology and trogocytosis by microglia
+### Expression of complement inhibitory or complement enhancing molecules in neurons regulates axon morphology and trogocytosis by microglia

 Activation of complement C3 exposes a reactive thioester bond that covalently attaches to amine or carbohydrate groups on cell surfaces (Sahu et al., 1994).
 Microglia express CR3, a receptor for complement C3 (Ling et al., 1990), and binding of CR3 to its ligand induces phagocytosis (Newman et al., 1985).
 Complement C3 localizes to synapses during development and tags synapses for removal by microglia (Stevens et al., 2007).
 The importance of complement C3 in synaptic pruning has been studied by disrupting the C3 pathway using C3 KO mice (Stevens et al., 2007), CR3 KO mice (Schafer et al., 2012), or recently, with the exogenous neuronal expression of the complement inhibitory proteins Crry (Werneburg et al., 2020) and CD55 (Wang et al., 2020).
 Here we show that enhancing the C3 pathway with a membrane-bound VAMP2-C3 fusion protein increases axonal pruning at the single axon level.
 Conversely, overexpression of an endogenous membrane-bound complement inhibitory molecule inhibits axonal pruning and trogocytosis (Figure 9A).